Finera Review

 Score Explanation

-Two scores need heavy disclaimers.
-Fees at 10.0 reflects only the 0.1-0.5% orchestration routing fee.
-Real cost is this fee plus whatever your PSPs charge: typically 1-3.5% for iGaming card processing or 0.5-1% for crypto.
-So actual all-in cost is 1.1-4% per transaction, not 0.1-0.5%.
-The algorithm cannot see through the orchestration layer. iGaming Fit at 10.0 reflects genuine focus: iGaming is the primary listed vertical, SoftSwiss and EveryMatrix integrations exist, dedicated account management is provided, and Finera exhibited at iGB L!VE 2025.
-Security at 5.0 looks weak because the algorithm checks for specific license keywords.
-Orchestrators do not hold acquiring licenses or gambling licenses because those belong to the PSPs they connect.
-PCI DSS is the relevant certification for a routing layer.
-User Trust at 7.4 comes from 27 Trustpilot reviews, too few for statistical confidence, and the profile URL references finsera.org rather than finera.com, raising questions about data accuracy.
+Two scores need disclaimers.
+The Fees headline reflects only the 0.1-0.5% orchestration routing fee, and the real cost is this plus whatever your underlying PSPs charge (typically 1-3.5% for card processing or 0.5-1% for crypto), so realistic all-in cost is 1.1-4% per transaction, not 0.1-0.5%.
+Fees here measures routing economics and does not price-stack across the orchestrator's downstream PSPs. iGaming Fit reflects real positioning: iGaming is the primary listed vertical and dedicated account management is provided; the SoftSwiss and EveryMatrix integrations appear on neither platform's connector list, and Finera exhibited at iGB L!VE 2025, though without an iGaming-dedicated team in the public record and no named clients, treat the headline as positioning rather than a Nuvei/Paysafe-equivalent track record.
+Security is structurally low because orchestrators do not hold acquiring licenses or gambling licenses: those belong to the PSPs they route to.
+PCI DSS is the relevant certification for a routing layer, and the headline reflects that smaller surface area.
+User Trust has no verified data: there is no Trustpilot profile for finera.com, and the finsera.org reviews belong to a different company entirely.

 Who Is Finera Best For?